Central Sulawesi: Seaweed production

 Morowali Regency, Central Sulawesi, is projected to be the biggest seaweed producer in Indonesia for the near future.
-The seaweed farming types are glacilaria.
+The seaweed farming types are gracilaria.
 In 2010, Central Sulawesi produced nearly 800,000 tons of seaweed.

 Transportation

 Road

-The Trans-Sulawesi Highway, which connects Makassar in South Sulawesi to Manado in North Sulawesi pass through the province.
+The Trans-Sulawesi Highway, which connects Makassar in South Sulawesi to Manado in North Sulawesi, passes through the province.
 Most of the major towns in Central Sulawesi are connected by road.

 Air

 There are 7 major airports in Central Sulawesi, located in Ampana, Buol, Luwuk, Morowali, Palu, Poso and Tolitoli respectively, as well as small airstrips.
 Of these seven major airports, Mutiara SIS Al-Jufrie Airport in Palu is the largest one, serving as the main gateway to the capital city as well as the whole province.
 The airport serves flights to and from other major cities in Indonesia, such as Jakarta, Surabaya, Makassar, etc.

 Tourism

 The geographical location of Central Sulawesi makes it has a variety of natural attractions, from sea tourism, river tourism, mountain tourism, forest tourism.

 Lake Poso is the third largest lake in Indonesia and has a length of about 32 km and a width of 16 km, with a depth of almost 195 meters.
 Lake Poso, whose water is very clear, is surrounded by hills and forests and is located in Poso Regency.
 On Lake Poso there is a stretch of white sand covering the banks of the lake, white sand which is commonly found on the beach.